Dead Can Dance (album): Album cover

-The album cover includes a photo of a piece of artwork from Papua New Guinea on the left side, and on the right, the characters "ΔΞΛΔ CΛΝ ΔΛΝCΞ", which aimed to visually resemble the title "DEAD CAN DANCE".
+The album cover consists of a photo of a piece of artwork from Papua New Guinea on the left side, and on the right, the Greek characters "ΔΞΛΔ CΛΝ ΔΛΝCΞ", which aimed to visually resemble the title "DEAD CAN DANCE".

 Release

 The album was released by 4AD on 27 February 1984.
 Some editions included Dead Can Dance's next release, the EP Garden of the Arcane Delights, added onto the end of the album.

-Reception

-In its retrospective review, AllMusic wrote that, with the album, "Perry and Gerrard created a striking, dour landmark in early-'80s atmospherics".
+In a retrospective review, AllMusic wrote that, with the album, "Perry and Gerrard created a striking, dour landmark in early-'80s atmospherics".

-Touring

-The band's touring was limited to Europe during this period.